 Panl Fundamentals

 At the heart of both Solr and Panl are text files which configure the respective servers.
-In this chapter, the configuration files will be explained - whilst the main focus of this book is on the Panl configuration, there are parts of the Solr configuration which do impact the Panl server configuration, and do require some level of understanding (especially when things don't go as expected).
+In this chapter, the configuration files will be explained - whilst the main focus of this book is on the Panl configuration, there are parts of the Solr configuration which do impact the Panl server configuration, and do require some level of understanding (especially when things do not go as expected).

 Configuration Files